-The candidate must leave the examination area once they have completed their examination, and must not have contact with candidates waiting to be examined, or teachers, or other parties who are seeking feedback from the examination until all the examinations have concluded.
-Failure to do so may result in a breach of examination rules.
+The candidate must leave the examination area once they have completed the examination and must not have contact with candidates waiting to be examined, or teachers, or other parties who are seeking feedback from the examination until all the examinations have concluded.
+Failure to do so could result in a breach of examination rules.